|Project Sponsor / Borrower||

 The project has been developed as a public-private partnership with Miami Access Tunnel, LLC (MAT).
 The state agreed to pay for approximately 50 percent of the capital costs (design and construction) and all operations and maintenance, while the remaining 50 percent of the capital costs is provided by the local governments.

 Under the concession agreement, FDOT paid MAT a total of $100 million in milestone payments during the construction period between 2010 and 2013 and a $350 million final acceptance payment upon construction completion.
-This is followed by 30 years of availability payments during the operating period.
+This is followed by 30 years of availability payments during the operating period from a combination of federal and state funds.
 The annual payment is $32.479 million (2009$), with adjustments for inflation.
 Deductions are made from this amount if MAT's operation of the facility does not meet prescribed performance standards.

 Total Project Cost - $1,113 million ($1,072.9 in eligible project costs)